We will be closed on Monday, December 10th

 We are excited to have been voted a "Family Favorites" winner in 3 categories this year.
-We were voted first place in the Favorite Daycare Category, first place in the Favorite Afterschool program Category, and second place in Favorite Annual School Event for our annual Spring Fling.
-Thank you to all of our families for their support!
+Favorite Daycare, Favorite Afterschool program, Favorite Annual School Event for our annual Spring Fling.
+We want to thank all of our families for their support!

 We live in a fast world.
 Sometimes teaching a child to solve problems is as easy as slowing down.